Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of

-Houseplants are boss.
-They add natural decor to your home, supply new oxygen to the air you breathe, soothe and calm you, and they also remove airborne toxins to help keep you healthy.
+Houseplants are truly magnificent.
+They add pops of natural decor to your home, supply fresh oxygen to the air you breathe, soothe and calm you, and remove airborne toxins to help keep you healthy.
 We love this kind of over-achiever and want to fill our homes with them.

-Every plant requires water in order to thrive, and most need it fairly frequently.
-Outdoor plants can rely on Mother Nature to provide irrigation, but indoor plants have only you.
-If you tend to forget to water on a regular schedule, try a simple, inexpensive hack: a sponge.
+Every plant requires water in order to thrive, and most need it on a regular basis.
+Outdoor plants can rely on Mother Nature to provide irrigation, but indoor plants need your help.
+If you tend to forget to water on a consistent schedule, try a simple, inexpensive hack: a sponge.
 Sponges are made to soak up water, right?
 So, when you repot a plant, get an ordinary kitchen sponge.
 Set the sponge on the inside of the pot before you put in potting soil.
 It will absorb excess water and keep it right there in the bottom of the container, a little personal reservoir where thirsty roots can reach it.

 2. Bury a water bottle in the soil.